jonatasgrosman/findpapers/README.md

 You can control the commands logging verbosity by the **-v** (or **--verbose**) argument.

-In the following sections, we will show how to use the findpapers commands.
+In the following sections, we will show how to use the Findpapers commands.
 However, all the commands have the **--help** argument to display some summary about their usage, E.g., ```findpapers search --help```.

 ## Search query construction